What is the difference between a Canadian Language Benchmarks Placement Test (CLBPT) and a Canadian Language Benchmarks (CLB) exit report?

 Skills in speaking, listening, reading and writing are important and cannot be assessed informally.
 College programs usually require 5 or 6 hours of class daily, plus homework, so students learn a lot of new concepts quickly.
 It is difficult to schedule most college programs “part-time”.
 Some shop or laboratory environments can be noisy and distracting.
 Also, most college programs have a practicum or work experience, where student needs to function well in English with other employees and clients.

 Can I register for a program where I take English classes first and then continue into the college program of my choice?

-ACC does not offer this “integrated” type of programming.
+Assiniboine Community College does not offer this “integrated” type of programming.
 We also do not teach English at the same time as college programs.
 We offer ESL classes separately from our college programs.
 Everyone must meet the English language proficiency requirements when they apply to the college program.